Core Buddhist Teachings

 The Eightfold Path

 With the understanding of the truths of dukkha, the cause of dukkha and the end of dukkha, we can embark on the Eightfold Path – the path that leads to awakening and the end of suffering.
-In this class we will discuss the elements and practice of the Eightfold Path: panna (wisdom), sila (ethical behavior and the precepts), and samadhi (concentration).
+The elements and practice of the Eightfold Path are as follows: panna (wisdom), sila (ethical behavior and the precepts), and samadhi (concentration).

 Resources